phoenixframework/phoenix/A_introduction.md

-##Welcome to Phoenix!
+##Hello Phoenix!

-Phoenix is a web development framework written in Elixir which implements the server-side MVC pattern.
-If you've ever used a similar framework, say Ruby on Rails or Django, many of the concepts will be familiar to you.
-Phoenix is not, however, simply a Rails clone.
-It has some interesting new twists, including sockets, pre-compiled templates and the potential for alternative architectures - should you choose to implement them - which make services more manageable from the very beginning of your project.

-If you are already familiar with Elixir, great!
-If not, there are a number of places you can go to learn.
-You might want to have a read through the Elixir guides first [LINK http://elixir-lang.org/getting_started/1.html].
-You might also want to look through any of the books, blogs or videos listed in the resource page.
-[LINK resources.md]
+The aim of this first guide is to get a phoenix application up and running on your system as quickly as possible.

 Before we begin, you will need to install Elixir and Erlang on your machine.
-The Elixir site itself has the latest and most complete installation information.
-[LINK http://elixir-lang.org/getting_started/1.html] At the time these guides are being written, Elixir is moving very rapidly, sometimes with breaking changes.
-Until the language reaches 1.0, getting the version number exactly correct will be important.
-Currently, Phoenix requires Elixir version 0.14.2 which in turn requires Erlang version 17.0 or greater.
+The Elixir site itself has the latest and most complete [installation information](http://elixir-lang.org/getting_started/1.html).
+Currently, Phoenix requires Elixir version 1.0.0 or greater which in turn requires Erlang version 17.0 or greater.

 In order to install Phoenix, you will also need to have git installed on your system.
 While git is extremely popular, for those of you who may not have it installed, this is an important step.
-Github has some good documentation on getting set up with git.
-[LINK https://help.github.com/articles/set-up-git]
+Github has some good documentation on [getting set up with git](https://help.github.com/articles/set-up-git).

-##Hello Phoenix!
-The aim of this first guide is to get a phoenix application up and running on your system as quickly as possible.

 Let's get started.